kvalge/bibliotheca-angular/README.md

 # BIBLIOTHECA

-Library application which allows to manage users, books and lending data.
+Library application which aim is to manage users, books and lending data.
 Front-end application to https://github.com/kvalge/bibliotheca.git.
 Used IDE: IntelliJ 2022.3.

 ## Project set up
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.
 For version control is used GitHub.
 IntelliJ IDEA task integration with GitHub is used to create task log.
 Integrated Bootstrap v3.4.1.

+## Structure and done functionalities
+layout: for header and footer.
+books: for 'Raamatud' page.
+Enables to return all books from database (book-list component), find book by name and move to edit book data (book-item component), add new and edit book (book-edit component).
+lending: for 'Laenutus' page.
+Returns lending list with overdue deadlines (lending-report component).
+library-user: for 'Lugejad' page.
+Returns all library users (library-user-list component), finds library user by id code/library card nr (library-user component).
+login and register: for 'Logi sisse' ja 'Registreeru' pages.
+Without working functionalities yet.